Moel y Cerrig Duon

 Moel y Cerrig Duon is a subsidiary summit of Esgeiriau Gwynion in Gwynedd in north Wales.

 Moel y Cerrig Duon tops the eastern end of a long peat bog plateau along with Llechwedd Du.
 Its summit has a conical shape, rising suddenly from the bog.
 The summit itself is grassy, marked by a small cairn and a stake.
 To the north-east is Foel y Geifr, to the east Cyrniau Nod and to the west is Llechwedd Du, Esgeiriau Gwynion, and Aran Fawddwy.

+Its otherwise unremarkable SW top Foel y Groes(582m) forms the watershed between the Dee, Severn and Dyfi catchments.

 The Aran range continues south from Moel y Cerrig Duon forming a large area of high moorland to the west of Lake Vyrnwy, crowned by Mynydd Coch.
 To the north it continues to Foel y Geifr, the eastern outpost of the Aran Fawddwy range.